The Eggstacy Egg: The Most Reliable Winter Euro Nymphing Pattern

 It seems counterproductive, but trout will eat their own eggs during the spawn.
 And they certainly don’t have any qualms about eating the eggs of other spawning trout.
 Trout can’t resist the appearance, texture, and scent of these little gobs of protein that get caught in the current.
 Unlike baitfish or other natural prey, eggs don’t try to swim away.
 In colder water temperatures, when metabolisms begin to slow, and trout seek deep, slow moving water, eggs become an easy target and tasty treat.

-Eggs are Like Beer for Trout
+Eggs are to Trout Like Beer is to People

 Heady Topper